Perspective | In an avalanche of words, there’s no sign of regret from Trump

 The pictures are a punch in the gut, but the former president’s words before and during the riot gnaw at the intellect.
 His words bring demented logic to the seemingly illogical actions unfolding in the video.
 They offer an explanation for the person bashing in the windows at the Capitol with a hunk of wood, for the men clambering over the walls and the rioters marauding through the historical hallways.
 These actions don’t make sense for most Americans until Trump explains them.
 He creates the narrative.
 His words and their actions fit together.
 Are they cause and effect?
 Or simply two strains of the same virus?

 Trump has lawyers representing him.
 It might be an exaggeration to say they are defending him, perhaps because he doesn’t believe he requires protection or justification.
 He had a tag-team of lawyers who spoke words on his behalf, beginning with Bruce L. Castor Jr., who mistakenly introduced himself as the prosecutor that he once was.
-Castor, dressed in a gray pinstriped suit that billowed around his torso and his arms and his shoulders, began the day by cracking open a very large can of nonsensical phrases and irrelevant sentences and dumping them on the Senate floor, leaving his co-counsel David Schoen to try to mop up the mess.
+Castor, dressed in a pinstriped suit that billowed around his torso and his arms and his shoulders, began the day by cracking open a very large can of nonsensical phrases and irrelevant sentences and dumping them on the Senate floor, leaving his co-counsel David Schoen to try to mop up the mess.

 Castor, despite speaking for more than an hour, managed to avoid uttering a single ample paragraph in defense of the former president.
 He did manage, however, to muse about Athens and Rome, the history of republicanism, the temperament of the modern senator and the difficulty of navigating a car in the nation’s capital.